kamrik/ML2/exercises/boston_housing.md

   * Try using [sklearn.model_selection.KFold](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.KFold.html) instead of the manual validation data selection in the first big loop.
   * Does validation accuracy degrade if you use one less hidden layer?
   * Try using and `mae` loss function instead of the `mse`
+  * Train a model with a single layer and a single neuron (no activation) - this is equivalent to a linear regression model.
+Take a look at the weights using `model.get_weights()`.
+Compare them to the coefficients found by `sklearn.linear_model.LinearRegression` for the same data.
   * When computing the smoothed version of the validation curve, try using a sliding window average (could be done via a convolution) instead of the exponential decay average used by the book author.
 * When done, train the same network on house price data from the [Kaggle House Prices competition](https://www.kaggle.com/c/house-prices-advanced-regression-techniques)